When evaluating your fertilizer needs for the upcoming crop year, always consider the agronomic practices and sources needed to meet your goals.

 Create a Crop Nutrition Plan

 One way to shift your focus toward fertilizer fundamentals is by creating a crop nutrition plan for your operation.
-A major component of that includes.
+A major component of that includes soil testing.
 A soil test provides a starting point for your field that becomes the baseline for developing a well-thought- out plan.
 Best practices for soil tests consist of the following:

 Best practices for soil tests consist of the following: